dnsdrs/targett_dco_dooh/README.md

     latitude: this.getResponseHeader("x-wb-lat"),
     longitude: this.getResponseHeader("x-wb-lon"),
     ```
+  - To any deciman value
-  - To, for example :
+    For example :
     > For the wonderful town of Bouaye (44) :
     > ```
     > latitude: 47.142445,